argschwind/TAPseq_manuscript/README.md

 ```

 ## Download data
-**This is currently not implemented, as GEO links are not active yet!**
-Download of raw data from GEO is handled by the pipeline and necessary fastq files are downloaded
+Download of raw data from the SRA archive is handled by the workflow itself and necessary fastq
-automatically when executing the workflow.
-All fastq files are saved under raw_data.
+files are generated automatically when executing the workflow.
+All fastq files are saved in the
+raw_data directory.
+Downloading sequencing reads from SRA requires that a recent version of the
+[SRA toolkit](https://ncbi.github.io/sra-tools/install_config.html) is installed and added to the
+PATH.

 ## Data processing
 All data processing and analyses steps can be executed through snakemake and conda.
 This only